JMC-design/layout/README.md

 GENERATE-LAYOUT (number &key (type (or :phi :grid))) Generates a layout that will accomadate NUMBER of views based on phi(default) or grid layout.
 Numbers that are not squares have the remainder dumped into a column on the right.

+\* default direction of layout may change.
+Widescreens make horizontal layouts logical for desktops, applications seem to be more vertical layouts.

 EXAMPLES